rsabh/12factor-docker-api-travis/README.md

 # Steps to clone the repository and run a docker container for 12factor sample node application

-1) Clone the git repository in Visual Studio Code using the terminal:
+1) Clone the Git repository in Visual Studio Code using the terminal:

         git clone <https://github.com/ActiveHealth/Integrators_portfolio>

     **Notes**:

-    •    Make sure the git proxy is set up on the machine.
+    â€¢    Make sure the git proxy is set up on the machine.

-    •    Since Multi-factor authentication is enabled for Active           Health, you will need to specify the Access Token when            prompted for the password.
+    â€¢    Since Multi-factor authentication is enabled for Active           Health, you will need to specify the Access Token when            prompted for the password.

-2) Browse to the root folder of the project – ‘12factor-docker-api’
+2) Browse to the root folder of the project â€“ â€˜12factor-docker-apiâ€™

         cd Integrators_portfolio/12factor-docker-api/

-3) Create a ‘**.env**’ file within the root directory and copy the following values:
+3) Create a â€˜**.env**â€™ file within the root directory and copy the following values:

         MONGO_INITDB_DATABASE=noderest
         MONGO_INITDB_DEV_DATABASE=noderest